rcmorano/CIPs/CIP-0078/README.md

 # Abstract

 In a decentralized ecosystem a communication between wallet apps and dApps is still challanging.
-The inter-app communication on mobile devices does not directly allow remote procedure calls and is mostly resticed to Universal Links (iOS) or Deeplinks (Android).
+The inter-app communication on mobile devices does not directly allow remote procedure calls and is mostly restriced to Universal Links (iOS) or Deeplinks (Android).
 State-of-the-art solutions like WalletConnect tackle these problems using WebRTC communication which also works across devices, but requires a central signaling server (STUN or TURN server) to estalblish a WebRTC connection.
 In this CIP we want to introduce an architecture which uses WebTorrent trackers for peer discovery to remove the need of this central component.

 # Architecture